acritten/acritten.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Alec Critten.
 Some of my main areas of interest past and present are post-quantum cryptography, formal methods, and various areas of pure mathematics.
+Thank you for visiting my site; please pardon the mess as I finish constructing it.

 Educational History
 ======